 h.
 Service Plan Review and Update.
-The service plan is subject to at least annual periodic review and update, when the individual's circumstances or needs change significantly, or at the request of the individual, to assess the appropriateness and adequacy of the services as participant needs change.
+The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
 Specify the minimum schedule for the review and update of the service plan: